 - In a food processor add tomato, garlic, ginger, and jalapeno.
 Pulse them until pureed.

-- Add onion and cook until it turns golden brown.
+- Heat oil in a medium-size skillet over medium heat.
+Add onion and cook until it turns golden brown.

 - You can skip the jalapeno if you don’t the prefer hot and spicy taste

 - Use low-fat coconut milk for cutting down some fat content

 - If you find the curry thin and runny, let it cook for a few more minutes on medium to high heat until it gets to your desired consistency

 - To get the desired red color as shown in the images, use 1 tablespoon (or more) of tomato paste in addition to the fresh tomato-ginger-garlic mixture.